 Related Links: Dean's Blog- Word on the Streeterville

-Daniel B. Rodriguez is dean and Harold Washington Professor at Northwestern Law.
-He is also president-elect for the Association of American Law Schools; his term as AALS president will begin on January 1, 2014.
+Daniel B. Rodriguez was appointed Dean and Harold Washington Professor at Northwestern Law in January 2012.
+He is also currently serving as President of the Association of American Law Schools (AALS).

 Rodriguez received his law degree from Harvard in 1987.
 His undergraduate degree is from the California State University of Long Beach, and he is a recipient of that school’s distinguished alumnus award.
 After graduating from law school, he clerked for Judge Alex Kozinski of the United States Court of Appeals for the Ninth Circuit.